Reloaded-Project/Reloaded.Memory.SigScan/README.md

 |   Simple | 3,271.7 us | 15.61 us | 14.60 us |  961.4902217649164 |
 ```

-### Worst Case Scenario
-The worst case scenario occurs when an entire file is a repeating sequence of identical bytes e.g. `0A 0A 0A 0A 0A 0A 0A 0A 0A 0A` until a final byte of the file differs.

-In such case, assuming our search pattern is as such: `0A 0A 0A 0A 0A 0A 0A 0A 0B`, the speed drops by approximately 50% every time the pattern length is increased by 8.

-This is because at every step (byte) of the file the first multiples of 8 would match the `0A 0A 0A 0A 0A 0A 0A 0A` pattern.

-(In the naive simple case, the speed drops by ~87.5% in the worst case, however beyond that point performance deficit slows down, presumable due to CPU branch prediction).

 ### Other Benchmarks
 For other benchmarks, please see the `Reloaded.Memory.Sigscan.Benchmark` project in this repository.